 Recommended Reading Lists

-Clicking on the links contained on this page will lead you out of the Office On Women’s web site.
-The City of Alexandria and the Office on Women, take no responsibility for, and exercises no control over the organizations, views, accuracy, copyright, or trademark compliance, or legality of the material.
-Thank you for visiting our site.
+Clicking on the links below takes you out of the City web site.
+The City of Alexandria takes no responsibility for, and exercises no control over the organizations, views, accuracy, copyright, trademark compliance or legality of the material.